Bidding and auctions FAQs

 Does bid guidance guarantee I can deliver my full budget?

 Our bid guidance is an educated recommendation based on our internal algorithms.
 While they will help you bid more effectively, we cannot guarantee that your campaign will deliver in full or that you will spend through your daily budget.

 Additionally, while bid guidance is intended to be a helpful suggestion, you can always set your bid outside of the recommended range.
 You’re free to bid any value you like that is at or above the minimum bid of $.01 per billable action.

-If you would like to consistently spend through your desired daily budgets, we recommend selecting the automatic bidding type.
-Since the bid is optimized for a given campaign objective and budget on the advertiser’s behalf, you are more likely to spend through your configured daily budget.
+If you would like to consistently spend through your desired daily budgets, we recommend selecting the automatic bid type.
+Since it's optimized for a given campaign objective and budget on the advertiser’s behalf, you're more likely to spend through your configured daily budget.